If you are a church leader there will probably come a time when a member asks you about a church member business directory.

 Regardless, ensuring that personal information is kept confidential should always be the priority.

-People attend church as a way to connect with God, strengthen their faith and fellowship with people with shared beliefs and values.
+People attend church to connect with God, strengthen their faith, and fellowship with people with shared beliefs and values.

-This can create an awkward moment and annoying situation for people who interact with them.
+This can create an awkward moment and annoying situation for people interacting with them.

-No one wants to be a badgered by a persistent sales person, particularly when they are at church.
+No one wants to be badgered by a persistent salesperson, particularly when they are at church.

 3. Church Endorsement